 - What do you want your child to do when school is finished?
 How can school prepare your child to work in the community or to do other activities?

 Click here to be linked with worksheets that will help you think about these questions and identify specific goals and possibilities for your child.
 It is important to write things down as much as possible.
-You will want to do this at least once a year and use the information to influence the goals that are set out in your child’s education plan.
+You will want to do this at least once a year and use the information to influence the goals that are set out in your child’s personalized learning plan (PLP).
 You may have to set some priorities.
 Which goals do you and your child feel are the most important right now?
 Which goals do you wish to work on over the next few years?

 You may also need to ask for help in trying to decide in what you want for your child.
 Help may come from other members of your family or your friends who also know your child well.